 When the humidity levels are high in your RV, the mold will feed on whatever it can find.
 Anything from wood, carpet, fabric, and even leather!

 The way you take care of a mold issue is different for each material or surface, but the best thing you can do is prevent it altogether by keeping moisture out of your RV.
+So when you’re looking at how to keep moisture out of rv in winter weather, this should be your driving factor.

 You can do a few things to keep the moisture at bay, depending on whether you’re using your RV or not will dictate which methods you need to use.